discordjs/guide/guide/interactions/buttons.md

 With the components API, you can create interactive message components.
 In this page, we'll be focusing on how to send, receive, and respond to buttons using discord.js!

 ::: danger
-This page is a follow-up to the slash commands interaction pages.
+This page is a follow-up to the [CommandInteraction preview guide pages](https://deploy-preview-638--discordjs-guide.netlify.app/interactions/registering-slash-commands.html).
 Please carefully read those first so that you can understand the methods used in this section.
 :::